la-switch/LAS-Randomizer/README.md

 ## How to run:

+You will need to have Python 3 installed.
+Version 3.9+ is recommended to be sure the program will work.
+You will also need to ensure you have the YAML library installed, which can be done through pip:

+`pip install pyyaml`

-You will need to have Python 3 installed and run the following on the command line from the directory with the code:
+Now run the following on the command line from the directory with the randomizer code:

 `python main.py <RomFS path> <output directory> <seed> <logic> <other settings, space separated>`